How Market Basket Analysis In Python works?

 Cleansing of data to ensure precise outcomes.
 Removal of duplicity or irrelevant information.

-The transaction data is encoded into a suitable format for analysis.
-One common approach is binary encoding, where each item is represented as a binary variable (0 or 1) indicating its presence or absence in a transaction.
+The system encodes the transaction data into a suitable format for analysis.
+One common approach uses binary encoding, representing each item as a binary variable (0 or 1) to indicate its presence or absence in a transaction.

 The store identifies frequent item sets using the Apriori algorithm based on a specified support threshold.
 For this example, let’s assume a support threshold of 50%.